shadaj/slinky/README.md

 as `window.React` and React DOM as `window.ReactDOM`.

 ## Writing Components
 Writing React code in Slinky closely mirrors the layout of React code in ES6.
+Slinky components can be used by calling the `apply` method and passing in an instance of `Props`.

 ### Slinky
 ```scala